UCIDataScienceInitiative/IntroToJulia/Markdown/WhyJulia.md

 a = 3.0 # Fails
 ```

-    LoadError: cannot declare a constant; it already has a value
+    WARNING: redefining constant a

+    LoadError: invalid redefinition of constant a
-    while loading In[16], in expression starting on line 1
+    while loading In[1], in expression starting on line 6